Indian Point Energy Center: Reactors

-Indian Point 1, built by ConEdison, was a 275-megawatt Babcock & Wilcox supplied pressurized water reactor that was issued an operating license on March 26, 1962 and began operations on September 16, 1962.
-The first core used a thorium-based fuel with stainless steel cladding, but this fuel did not live up to expectations for core life.
+Indian Point 1, built by Consolidated Edison, was a 275-megawatt Babcock & Wilcox supplied pressurized water reactor that was issued an operating license on March 26, 1962 and began operations on September 16, 1962.
+Originally referred to as the Consolidated Edison Thorium Reactor, Unit 1 was intended as the first thorium-fueled commercial reactor in the world.
+The first core used a thorium-based fuel with stainless steel cladding, but this fuel did not live up to expectations.
+This was largely due to the fact that the thorium fuel needed to be mixed with highly enriched uranium, and thus made it more expensive than uranium fuel.
 The thorium-based core shut down in October 1965.
 The plant was operated with uranium dioxide fuel for the remainder of its life.
 The reactor was shut down on October 31, 1974, because the emergency core cooling system did not meet regulatory requirements.
 All spent fuel was removed from the reactor vessel by January 1976, but the reactor still stands.
 The licensee, Entergy, plans to decommission Unit 1 when Unit 2 is decommissioned.

 Indian Point 2 and 3 are four-loop Westinghouse pressurized water reactors both of similar design.
 Units 2 and 3 were completed in 1974 and 1976, respectively.
 Unit 2 had a gross generating capacity of 1,032 MWe, and Unit 3 had a gross generating capacity of 1,051 MWe.
 Both reactors used uranium dioxide fuel of no more than 4.8% U-235 enrichment.
 The reactors at Indian Point are protected by containment domes made of steel-reinforced concrete that is 40 in thick, with a carbon steel liner.